KarthikKadambi/homebase/src/pages/notes/what-is-communication.md

 <blockquote>
     Networking is just structured, large-scale communication.<br/>
-    Communication is the physics; networking is the organization.
+    Communication is the physics.
+Networking is the organization.
 </blockquote>